tnyeanderson/sendmail-to-matrix/README.md

 myuser: "|/app/sendmail-to-matrix.py -f /app/config.json"
 ```

+> Note: The alias can also be added to the user's `~/.forward` file.

 ## Testing

 To test that emails get forwarded properly, use `sendmail` (press `CTRL+D` after you have finished typing your message):